davidmeredith/devsGuidebook/devGuidebook.md

 fun stringToThing(s: String): Either<Error, Thing> { /*... note Thing success val...*/ }
 fun Thing.summarize(): String { /*...simple extension function returns plain String...*/ }
 ```

 To get the desired result, our first attempt at functional composition produces the following example.
 Note that we mix `flatMap` and `map` as required depending on the return types of the composed functions.
 We use `map` when our computation (`summarize`) does not itself return a monad, and `flatMap` when the computation does return a monad.
 The resulting composition requires some nesting, urgh:

 ```Kotlin
 fun foo(n: Int): Either<Error, String> =
   intToString(n).flatMap { s -> stringToThing(s).map { t -> t.summarize()  } }
 ```

 To address this, several languages have introduced sequential computation blocks that flatten the call chain.
 For example, this includes [Scala's for comprehension](https://docs.scala-lang.org/tour/for-comprehensions.html), [Haskell's do notation](https://en.wikibooks.org/wiki/Haskell/do_notation) and [Kotlin's Arrow2 Raise DSL](https://arrow-kt.io/learn/typed-errors/from-either-to-raise/).
-I use , an idiomatic Arrow2 example is shown below using the Raise DSL which includes the `either` block builder:
+An idiomatic Arrow2 example is shown below using the Raise DSL which includes the `either` block builder:

 ```Kotlin
 fun foo(n: Int): Either<Error, String> = either {